openvino/mtb-solidity/documentation.md

 - Intended for timelock ownership so approved governance proposals can disburse funds safely.

 ## Key Flows
 - **Governance Execution**: Token holders delegate voting power on `wOVI` (ERC-4626 + `ERC20Votes`) to participate in proposals.
-Approved proposals queue in `MyTimelock`, wait for the minimum delay, and execute target actions—often mutating roles, oracle parameters, or treasury payouts.
+Approved proposals queue in `OpenVinoTimelock`, wait for the minimum delay, and execute target actions—often mutating roles, oracle parameters, or treasury payouts.
 - **Split Lifecycle**: Operators with `REBASER_ROLE` call `split()` on `OpenvinoDao`.
 The function refreshes the oracle, halves `_ovsPerFragment` (doubling balances), and resets the oracle timers.
 There is no longer any Uniswap pair coupling; price propagation happens through wTOKEN.
 - **wTOKEN Trading Loop**: Holders who want the psychological split effect can keep the rebasing token, while traders wrap into wTOKEN via `OpenVinoTokenVault`.
 Flow: TOKEN → `deposit` → trade wTOKEN on any DEX → `redeem` when they want exposure to the rebasing asset again.
 Front-ends display both the DEX price (wTOKEN) and the implied price per TOKEN by dividing by `assetsPerShare()`.
 - **Access Grants**: Governance proposals can call `upsertGrantByDID` through the timelock to manage contributor permissions (e.g., admin or SSH roles) tracked on-chain for off-chain consumption.